vanhoefm/fragattacks/research/README.md

 Although I have not yet encountered a device that behaved differently in the 2.4 GHz band compared to the 5 GHz band, this may occur in practice if different drivers are used to handle both bands.
 If you encounter such a case please let us know.
-Since I have not yet observed such differences between the 2.4 and 5 GHz band I believe that it is sufficient to only test only one of these bands.
+Since I have not yet observed such differences between the 2.4 and 5 GHz band I believe that it is sufficient to only test one of these bands.

 Note that in mixed mode the Linux kernel may not allow the injection of frames even though it is allowed to send normal frames.
-This is because in `ieee80211_monitor_start_xmit` the kernel refuses to inject frames when `cfg80211_reg_can_beacon` returns false.
+This is because in the function `ieee80211_monitor_start_xmit` the kernel refuses to inject frames when `cfg80211_reg_can_beacon` returns false.
 As a result, Linux may refuse to inject frames even though this is actually allowed.
 Making `cfg80211_reg_can_beacon` return true under the correct conditions prevents this bug.